 - Use a specific sticky note color to indicate a potential or definite peer session topic.
 (You can change the color of an existing note from its context menu.)

 - Create a separate frame for topics that will become peer sessions.

 - Create frames or a space on the board for topics and frames that have been reviewed and are not going to be incorporated into the conference program.

-Determining the peer conference program
+Process participant information to determine the peer conference program